Reading and Phonics

 Within phase 5, pupils progress to learning about split digraphs, alternative pronunciations of the same grapheme, and alternative representations of the same phoneme.

 Phase 6 concentrates on developing spelling rules and enhance reading strategies.
 The reading and spelling of high frequency words are taught throughout the academic year, as part of phonic development, along with how to spell tricky words which may not fit conventional spelling rules.

 Each June, all children in Year 1 undertake a National Phonics Screening Check.
 This check consists of 40 words (20 real words and 20 nonsense words) which all children will be asked to read.
 The aim of the phonics check is to check the children’s knowledge of graphemes and corresponding phonemes and to check the children’s decoding skills.
-In the academic year 2013-2014, 100% of Year 1 children passed the Phonics Screening Check at Fountains C of E Primary School.

 Click here to link to the Letters and Sounds document.